Water site headerMasthead Island, Great Barrier Reef Print-me keygo to Water Visitor Book contributions

 Where there is plentiful salty or brackish water but freshwater is scarce, the salt can be removed from the water by reverse osmosis [2177].
 The energy cost for this process is high but has been substantially reduced over the years.
 The minimum energy required, using reverse osmosis, can be easily calculated from the osmotic pressure of the water [2535] (the osmotic pressure is the pressure required to remove the salt by pushing cleaned water through the semipermeable membrane).
 The osmotic pressure of 'standard' seawater (≈ 35 g ˣ kg−1 ) is 2.576 MPa.
 This is equal to 2.576 106 N ˣ m−2 = 2.576 106 kg ˣ m−1 ˣ s−2 = 2.576 106 J ˣ m−3 = 0.716 kWh ˣ m−3.
 Regarding the energy cost, this is rather low for providing a metric ton of drinking water.
 The actual energetic cost of desalination will be somewhat greater than this (2x - 3x) due to inefficiency, including material losses and fouling [2535].
 The consequential higher pressure generally used is ≈ 6 MPa, with the lowest achievable energy consumption of reverse osmosis being ≈ 2 kWh ˣ m−3 [3190] (36% efficiency).
 A reverse osmosis desalination plant with a capacity of 3000 m3 ˣ d−1 built to overcome the water shortage in Suez City, Egypt, has been case-studied [3444].

 This energy (≈ 2 kWh ˣ m−3) and financial (≈ 1-2 US $ ˣ m−3) cost may be raised if less seawater is used but lowering water preparation costs, or reduced if lower salt-content water is used, like waste water (≈ 20% used) or brackish water (≈ 20% used).
 The pressure applied is about twice the osmotic pressure of the feed solution and increases slightly with temperature.
 This is a high-growth area with most of the world's desalination produced by reverse osmosis and the remainder by energetically-more expensive distillation.
 London has a reverse osmosis plant using the brackish Thames estuary water and is capable of producing about 145,000 m3 ˣ day−1 using renewable energy from restaurant waste fat and oil.
 Pretreatment of the water feed is essential, and this includes filtration and chemical treatment.
+Unfortunately this desalination plant does not seem to be working as planned during droughts, apparently due to high costs.

 Elements of graphene oxide, with surface